Find out why hot-desking often fails, and how you can make sure it doesn't.

 - Frees up space for other perks, like comfortable break-out areas, fitness spaces and games rooms.

-- Cuts cost of running workstations.
+- Cuts the cost of running workstations.

 - Encourages cross-departmental communication and collaboration.